ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Shells.md

 cut -f 4 -d ';' product-hunt/users*.csv | tail -n +2 | head
 ```

 *Note*: You may notice an error from this last command (`exit code: 141`) or a "write error" message in stderr.
 This is normal and expected behavior.
 After processing the first 10 lines of text, `head` will terminate, meaning that output that the previous commands was sending was suddenly closed, resulting in a `SIGPIPE`.
 If we wanted to make sure that we only received the contents of the file, and not stray warnings, we could redirect only stdout by using `1>`.

-Similiarly, we could ignore any warning output by redirecting stderr into `/dev/null` or `NUL` in windows.
+Similiarly, we could ignore any warning output by redirecting stderr into `/dev/null` or `NUL` in **Windows**:

 ```bash|{type:'command', platform: 'win32'}
 cut -f 4 -d ';' product-hunt/users*.csv 2> NUL | tail -n +2 2> NUL | head